Reposted and revised for new Sky View readers:

-Every November the Church celebrates All-Saints Day and the first Sunday of Advent.
+Every November the Church celebrates All-Saints Day.
 The timing of these two Holy Days being celebrated in the same month may be incidental.
 Nevertheless, it is true to say that heroic virtue among the Saints is but the fruit of Christ’s coming into this fallen world of ours.
-For this reason a renewed devotion to the Saints during the season of Advent and for the upcoming year of 2012 is in keeping with the mission of the New Evangelization.

 The lives of the Saints are the continuation of Christ’s life throughout history.
-The invocation of the Saints, studying their writings, reflecting upon their lives and imitating their virtues is chief among the instruments God will use in renewing the Church and saving Western Civilization, if it is to be saved.
+And as it regards to the times and circumstances in which we live, the invocation of the Saints, studying their writings, reflecting upon their lives and imitating their virtues will be key in renewing the Church and saving Western Civilization, if it is to be saved.

-As with any demographic or society, the men, women and children that the Catholic Church has held up as heroines of the Faith display patterns of attitudes, habits and traits.
-Some are obvious, some are not so obvious.
-In any case, here are a few bullet points to Sainthood worth considering.
+As with any demographic or society, the Saints that the Catholic Church has held up as heroines of the Faith possess certain traits.
+Some are obvious and yet others are not so obvious.
+Here are just a few bullet points to Sainthood worth considering.

 • Believe that it is possible to become a Saint.
 You can't be a Saint if you do not believe that it is possible.